esl/amoc/doc/scenario.md

     %% send some messages again
     ok.
 ```

 ### Advanced features
-In addition to the required ones, `amoc_scenario` behaviour proposes optional callbacks:
+In addition to the required ones, the `amoc_scenario` behaviour proposes optional callbacks:

 - `continue/0` and `terminate/0`